tie-set/stadle_examples/yolo_example/README.md

     - `--start_round`: Integer >= 0; specifies the round at which the agent should start training and sending models.
 Defaults to 0.
     - `--termination_round`: Integer >= 0; specifies the round at which the agent should stop training and sending models.
 If not provided, the agent will run indefinitely.
     - `--device`: Either `cpu`, or an integer/list of integers corresponding to the device numbers of the GPU(s) to be used; specifies device(s) to run YOLO with.
 If not provided, will select based on local PyTorch installation.

-5. Check the visual results created by yolo at the output directory located at "stadle_base/prototypes/examples/yolo_docker/output".